-This low carb pizza recipe is a god send!
+This keto pizza dough recipe is a god send!
 Shall we have an easy dinner?
 That’s code in our house for, quick get pizzas in our faces ASAP!
 It must be something in our genes, as our slightly fussy toddler absolutely loves them too.
-Typically, as pizza is very high in carbs, we save it for the weekend and enjoy it on ‘Treat day’, but now that cauliflower pizzas are in our life, any night can be pizza night!
+Typically, as pizza is very high in carbs, we save it for the weekend and enjoy it on ‘Treat day’, but now that low carb cauliflower pizzas are in our life, any night can be pizza night!
 Each pizza base weighs in at under 13 carbs and counts as one of your veggies for the day, how great is that?!

-I have to say a big thank you to the amazing Donna Hay, as the recipe for the base came from her excellent book ‘Life in balance’.
+I have to say a big thank you to the amazing Donna Hay, as the keto pizza dough recipe came from her excellent book ‘Life in balance’.
 It’s so easy to make that I plan to whip up a big batch, pre-bake and then freeze them, so they’re good to go any night of the week.
 The pesto is completely delicious too and makes a great alternative to your usual pesto recipe, the roasted hazelnuts are divine!
 I have the great Ottolenghi & Ramael Scully to thank for that one, I tweaked a version of the pesto in their stunning book ‘Nopi’ and it finishes the pizzas off beautifully.

 As someone who enjoys a low-carb lifestyle, I’m so pleased to have stumbled across this low carb pizza recipe, they could be used for so many different things!
 You could make mini versions and use them for tacos, low-carb indian parathas (like these) or just as a simple keto wrap.
 Give them a go and I’m sure you’ll be as surprised as I was at how well they come out.
 Best of all, they passed the toddler test too!